ShakibCodes/cnp/README.md

-# cnp: commit and push
+# CNP - Commit and push